 IPVanish is another good option if you’re looking for the best VPN for Norway.
 They use AES-256 encryption and OpenVPN, with support for other protocols such as SOCKS5, as well.

 One thing that may be worthy of mentioning is that they don’t have specialized app support for Linux platforms such as Ubuntu.
-That being said, you can still set up configurations to use the service in Ubuntu as well as other platforms.
+That being said, you can still set up configurations to use the service in Ubuntu as well as Fedora, Kali Linux, and Linux Mint.

 The company itself is based in Florida, which is somewhat of a red flag when it comes to VPN jurisdiction.
 The US has a sketchy track record for internet privacy, and they’re a founding member of the Five Eyes Alliance.